 One year later, in 1902, the decision was made to enlarge the Hamilton Street School.
-Initially the common council was requested, and approved, a $3,000 plan.
+Initially, the common council was requested and approved a $3,000 plan.
 It would be scrapped and the common council was requested to provide another $6,000 “with which to make the Hamilton Street addition considerably larger than it first intended.”
 As was reported in the Watertown Daily Times on April 1, 1902—

 Mr. Carlisle stated that $3,000 was originally appropriated for this addition but it has been found that a much larger addition, with eight rooms is required, whereas the first plans were for three.
 This section of the town is growing rapidly.
 If the council will appropriate the extra $6,000 the size of the building that is really required there can be furnished, and that size of the building will necessitate the expenditure of $9,000.

 Just to summarize: the new school opened in 1899.
-An expansion was requested, and approved, three years later – but before that could be accomplished, it was found that what they really needed would cost three times the size of the original addition, or close to four times what was originally built three years prior.
+An expansion was requested and approved, three years later – but before that could be accomplished, it was found that what they really needed would cost three times the size of the original addition, or close to four times what was originally built three years prior.

-The addition was expected to be completed by the start of the new school year in September, but would fall behind schedule.
-The contractor, Thomas Bigham, would run afoul of the state department of labor which limited work on city projects to eight hours a day.
+The addition was expected to be completed by the start of the new school year in September but would fall behind schedule.
+The contractor, Thomas Bigham, would run afoul of the state Department of Labor, which limited work on city projects to eight hours a day.
 Mr. Bigham was working his crews nine hours in an attempt to keep schedule.

 The lack of available space would necessitate classes to be held with half-day sessions so that all grades could be accommodated.
 Once the expansion was completed in February of the following year (1903), the school would be able to hold a full day of class for six grades in attendance.
-The enrollment by the end of the 1903 year would be 272 students with a city total of 4,012 being the largest ever enrolled in public schools in the city.
+The enrollment by the end of the 1903 year would be 272 students, with a city total of 4,012 being the largest ever enrolled in public schools in the city.

-If that weren’t enough, during the 1903 summer break, the city’s board of eduction would have a brand new heating and ventilation system installed in the not-even-four-year-old school, 1/2 to 2/3 of which had only been open for five months, at the cost of $4,187.
+If that weren’t enough, during the 1903 summer break, the city’s board of education would have a brand new heating and ventilation system installed in the not-even-four-year-old school, 1/2 to 2/3 of which had only been open for five months, at the cost of $4,187.
 Only one bid was received, from a firm in Boston, Mass.

-Hamilton Street School would be used for storage after it was abandoned and wouldn’t be razed until nearly 25 years later in 1983.
+Hamilton Street School would be used for storage after it was abandoned and wouldn’t be razed until nearly 25 years later, in 1983.